Parallel Weighted Random Sampling: Output Sensitive Sampling With Replacement (Problem )

+Observe that the way \cref{thm:pwithD} is stated, this sample distribution algorithm can also be applied to the naive local sampling method of repeatedly sampling one item from an alias table.

 Similar to \cref{dist}, it depends on the assignment of the items to the PEs whether this approach is load balanced for the local computations.
-Before, we needed a balanced distribution of both number of items and item weights.
+Before, we needed a balanced distribution of both the number of items and the items' weights.
 Now the situation is better because items may be sampled multiple times but require work only once.
 On the other hand, we do not want to split heavy items between multiple PEs since this would increase the amount of work needed to process the sample.
 It would also undermine the idea of communication-free sampling if we had to collect samples of the same item assigned to different PEs.
 Below, we once more analyze the situation for items with arbitrary weight that are allocated to the PEs randomly.

 \begin{theorem} Consider an arbitrary set of item sizes and let $u=\log(\max_iw_i/\min_iw_i)$.
-If items are randomly assigned to the PEs initially, then preprocessing takes expected time $\Oh{\isort{u}{n/p}{1}+\Tstart\log p}$ where $\isort{u}{x}{1}$ denotes the time for sequential integer sorting of $x$ elements using keys from the range $0..u$. \footnote{Note that this will be linear in all practically relevant situations.} Using this data structure, sampling a multiset $S$ with $k$ items and $s$ different items can be done in expected time $\Oh{s/p+\log p}$. \end{theorem} \begin{proof} For preprocessing, standard Chernoff bound arguments tell us that $\Oh{n/p+\log p}$ items will be assigned to a PE with high probability.
+If items are randomly assigned to the PEs initially, then preprocessing takes expected time $\Oh{\isort{u}{n/p}{1}+\Tstart\log p}$ where $\isort{u}{x}{1}$ denotes the time for sequential integer sorting of $x$ elements using keys from the range $0..u$. \footnote{Note that this will be linear in all practically relevant situations.} Using this data structure, sampling a multiset $S$ with $k$ items and $s$ different items can be done in expected time $\Oh{s/p+\log p}$. \end{theorem} \begin{proof} For preprocessing, standard balls-into-bins arguments tell us that a random assignment of $n\geq p\log p$ items to $p$ PEs results in no more than $n/p + \Thsmall{\sqrt{n/p \cdot \log p}} = \Th{n/p}$ items at any PE with high probability (see \eg Ref.~\cite{raab1998balls}), and $\Oh{\log p}$ items if $n<p\log p$.
+Thus, we have at most $\Oh{n/p + \log p}$ items at any PE with high probability.

 Since sorting is now a local operation, we only need an efficient sequential algorithm for approximately sorting integers.
 The term $\Tstart\log p$ is for the global DC-tree as in Theorem~\ref{thm:pwithD}.

 A sampling operation will sample $s$ items.
-Since their allocation is independent of the choice of the sampled items, we can once more use Chernoff bounds to conclude that only $\Oh{s/p+\log p}$ of them are allocated to any PE with high probability. \end{proof}
+Since their allocation is independent of the choice of the sampled items, we can apply the same balls-into-bins bounds as above to conclude that no more than $\Oh{s/p+\log p}$ sample items are allocated to any PE with high probability. \end{proof}